arsm100/docker-atlassian-confluence-server/README.md

 # Versioning

-The `latest` tag matches the most recent release of Atlassian Confluence Server.
+The `latest` tag matches the most recent official release of Atlassian Confluence Server.
 So `atlassian/confluence-server:latest` will use the newest stable version of Confluence Server available.